 Colonel, Vermont National Guard (Ret.)

-Albie Lewis ’73 & M’98 serves as the Region 1 federal coordinating officer (FCO) for the Federal Emergency Management Agency (FEMA), an appointment he received in February 2007.
+Albie Lewis ’73 & M’98 served as the Region 1 federal coordinating officer (FCO) for the Federal Emergency Management Agency (FEMA) from February 2007 to August 2020.
 In his capacity as FCO, he led disaster relief efforts for Hurricane Sandy, Hurricane Irene and Hurricane Ike.
 As deputy and special assistant to the FCO, he aided in disaster responses for Hurricanes Katrina and Rita and the 2005-2006 Texas wildfires.
 Albie previously held an appointment as the director of Vermont Emergency Management.
 In this position he oversaw all operations of the State of Vermont’s Emergency Management system, leading teams in preparedness, response, recovery, and mitigation efforts for hazard emergencies across the state.
 In 25 years with the Berlin (Vermont) Volunteer Fire Department, he lent his expertise as a firefighter, hazardous materials technician, high angle/mountain rescue, and cold water/ice rescue diver, and fire chief.
 He served twenty-eight years in the U.S. military, completing his last active-duty tour as the U.S. Military Liaison Team Chief for Macedonia.
 He helped establish Vermont's Army Mountain Warfare School, and retired as a colonel from the Vermont National Guard.
 In addition to his Norwich-earned bachelor’s and master’s degrees, Albie is a graduate of the U.S. Army War College and holds a second graduate degree in Strategic Studies.